brandur/org/drafts/rate-limiting.md

 ### Throttled (#throttled)

-My soon-to-be-colleague [Andrew Metcalf][andrew-metcalf] recently upgraded the open-source Golang library [Throttled][throttled] [2] from a naive rate limiting implementation to the one using GCRA.
+My colleague [Andrew Metcalf][andrew-metcalf] recently upgraded the open-source Golang library [Throttled][throttled] [2] from a naive rate limiting implementation to the one using GCRA.
 The package is well-documented and well-tested, and should serve as a pretty intuitive reference implementation for the curious.
 It's already taking production traffic at Stripe and should be soon at Heroku as well.
 In particular, check out [rate.go][throttled-rate] where the bulk of the implementation of GCRA is located.

 And of course, if you need a rate limiting module and have some Go in your stack, we'd love for you to give Throttled a whirl and let us know how it went.